ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 ```

 After creating a migrations directory and running the above commands you should see `golang-migrate/migrate` compatible
-migration files and in addition to that the `atlas.sum` file with the following contents:
+migration files and in addition, the `atlas.sum` file with the following contents:

 ```shell
 mkdir migrations